Can Deep Neural Networks Predict Data Correlations from Column Names?

 \section{Other Correlation Metrics}

-So far, we have focused on the Pearson coefficient, a popular correlation metric.
-In the following, we perform experiments with different correlation coefficients to see whether our findings generalize.
-We consider Spearman's coefficient and Theil's U (discussed in more detail in Section~\ref{sec:setup}).
-Unless noted otherwise, we consider columns correlated, according to Spearman's coefficient, if the absolute coefficient value is at or above 0.9 ($|\rho|\geq0.9$) with a p-value of at most 5\%.
-For Theil's U, we use a threshold of 0.9 as well.
-By default, we use again 80\% of column pairs as training data and separate training from test data at the granularity of column pairs.
-Note that we can apply Theil's U for all column data types, thereby increasing the number of eligible column pairs (for training and testing) to around 119,000.
-We use the Roberta model for all experiments in this section.
+This section expands the experimental scope from Pearson correlation to other correlation metrics, thereby verifying whether prior findings generalize.
+The following experiments consider Spearman's coefficient and Theil's U (discussed in more detail in Section~\ref{sec:setup}).
+Unless noted otherwise, they consider columns correlated, according to Spearman's coefficient, if the absolute coefficient value is at or above 0.9 ($|\rho|\geq0.9$) with a p-value of at most 5\%.
+For Theil's U, it uses a threshold of 0.9 as well.
+By default, it uses again 80\% of column pairs as training data and separate training from test data at the granularity of column pairs.
+Note that Theil's U applies to all column data types, thereby increasing the number of eligible column pairs (for training and testing) to around 119,000.

 Figure~\ref{fig:metrics} compares prediction performance for all three definitions of correlation.
 While prediction performance is close for Pearson and Spearman coefficients, prediction performance increases for Theil's U according to all quality metrics.
 A first hypothesis is that the higher amount of training data (columns of all types as opposed to numerical columns only) contributes to that performance.